Professor Nicholas Guyatt

-Nicholas Guyatt is Reader in North American History at the University of Cambridge, and a Fellow of Jesus College.
+Nicholas Guyatt is Professor of North American History at the University of Cambridge, and a Fellow of Jesus College.

 My work focuses on questions of race, empire and citizenship in the late eighteenth and nineteenth centuries.
 I’m particularly interested in the construction of racial categories and in the relationship between universalist ideas (especially ideas of equality) and the management of racial diversity in the early American republic.
 I’m also interested in how Americans thought about the world beyond the United States, and in the role of American thinkers and politics in shaping ideas about world order in the long nineteenth century.